AdamCavaliere/Producer-Repo/sentinel/SENTINEL_README.md

 * After a successful plan and check failure, delete this manually created sentinel policy and policy set

 ## Use a workspace to apply and manage Sentinel policies via VCS
+* Go to the `sentinel_policies` workspace
+* Trigger a manual run via Queue Plan
+* You now have some additional policies to demonstrate

+## Production Change Window use case
+To help drive home the whole story of Sentinel, VCS, and overall governance use these demo steps
+* Go to the `ExampleTeam-production` workspace
+* Trigger a run either via a VCS change to the `main.tf` file or via the Queue Plan
+* This should pass plan.